facebookresearch/ELI5/README.md

 ### FAQ: my SLURM cluster is not very stable and some of the threads are interrupted.
 Do I need to re-run everything?

-To check whether all slices are finished, simply look at the collocted\_docs/tmp/counts\_\*.json files.
-All the files corresponding to complete slices should only have the string *finished*, so for example:
+To check whether all slices are finished, simply look at the collected\_docs/tmp/counts\_\*.json files.
+All the files corresponding to completed slices should only have the string *finished*, so for example:
 ```
 ELI5/data_creation/processed_data$ grep 0 collected_docs/tmp/counts_*
 collected_docs/tmp/counts_18.json:13150
-collected_docs/tmp/counts_23.json:16800
-collected_docs/tmp/counts_36.json:26250
 collected_docs/tmp/counts_79.json:57100
 collected_docs/tmp/counts_90.json:64750
 ```
-tells you that threads 18, 23, 36, 79, and 90 is incomplete.
+tells you that threads 18, 79, and 90 are incomplete.
 Just rerun download\_support\_docs.py for these indices and the code will start again from the last downloaded chunk for that slice.

 ## Finalizing the dataset